 Grill Dome Infinity Series Ceramic Kamado (XL model and Copper Color)

-This XL Grill Dome Infinity Series Ceramic Kamado is the newest addition to my back porch arsenal of cookers.
-I’ve been cooking on the large model Grill Dome Infinity Series Kamado (featured immediately below) since last fall and have quickly fallen in love with ceramic style cookers.
-This new XL model is Grill Dome’s largest cooker and differs from the large model in that it has a 22″ grilling diameter and weighs a 100 lbs more (300 lbs total!!).
-Though Grill Dome offers 6 colors to choose from, I went with the copper color again because it is absolutely gorgeous and changes various hues as the sunlight hits it from various angles throughout the day.
+This XL Grill Dome Infinity Series Ceramic Kamado is the largest ceramic kamado I currently own.
+I’ve been cooking on this XL model for a couple years now and it’s without a doubt the most used grill/smoker in my arsenal.
+This XL model is Grill Dome’s largest cooker and differs from the large model in that it has a 22″ grilling diameter and weighs a 100 lbs more (300 lbs total!!).
+Though Grill Dome offers 5 colors to choose from, I went with the copper color again because it is absolutely gorgeous and changes various hues as the sunlight hits it from various angles throughout the day.
 These cookers are without a doubt the most versatile cookers on the market in that you can slow smoke on them but also sear at very high temps.
 The fuel efficiency of these cookers is also unmatched and I frequently cook large cuts of meat (like Boston butts) 10+ hours with just 5 lbs or so of lump charcoal.

-The Grill Dome Infinity Series Ceramic Kamado cooker is the newest addition to my collection of cookers and instantly has become my favorite.
-I’ve had my eyes on ceramic kamados for quite some time now and finally pulled the trigger.
+The Grill Dome Infinity Series Ceramic Kamado cooker was my first ceramic cookers and it instantly became my favorite grill/smoker to cook on.
 They are NOT cheap, but they are hands down the most fuel efficient cookers money can buy.
-The can cook low and slow around the normal 225° – 250° range or they can cook as high as 700° for searing steaks.
+They can cook low and slow around the normal 225° – 250° range or they can cook as high as 700° for searing steaks.
 As long as you take care of them, they will last you a life time.
 I did a lot of research before investing in one and personally believe that the Grill Dome cookers are the best on the market.
 Check out more on my Grill Dome post here.

 The 22.5″ Weber Smokey Mountain (or “WSM”) charcoal water smoker is my primary cooker.
 It is a vertical “bullet” style smoker that is perfect for low and slow cooking on your back porch.
 Though these smokers are quite cheap ($300-$400 range) compared to much more expensive smokers on the market, there are competition guys that use these and beat out guys with $30K rigs.
 No joke.
 The WSM is one of my true loves.